The MD Anderson Symptom Inventory Heart Failure Module (MDASI-HF)

 MD Anderson Symptom Inventory (MDASI) modules augment the 19 core MDASI symptom and interference items with additional items identified as unique to a particular patient population.
 MDASI modules may be disease-specific, disease-site-specific, or treatment-specific.

 The MDASI-HF is a site-specific module.
-Along with the core MDASI’s 13 symptom items and 6 interference items, the MDASI-HF also assesses 8 heart-failure–specific symptom items: abdominal bloating, ankle swelling, difficulty sleeping without adding more pillows under the head, lack of energy, nighttime cough, waking up at night with difficulty breathing, and sudden weight gain.
+Along with the core MDASI’s 13 symptom items and 6 interference items, the MDASI-HF also assesses 8 symptoms specific to heart failure:

 - Purpose: To assess the severity of multiple symptoms related to cancer and concurrent heart failure and their treatment, and the impact of these symptoms on daily functioning